openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 NetCapabilityValidated
 ```

-**Function:** Indicates that the network's Internet access capability has been successfully validated by network management, which is set by the network management module.
+**Function:** Indicates that the network's Internet access capability has been successfully validated by the network management module, which is set by the network management module.

 **System Capability:** SystemCapability.Communication.NetManager.Core

-**Since:** 21
+**Initial Version:** 21

 ## enum NetConnectionEvent